ProbAct: A Probabilistic Activation Function for Deep Neural Networks: Related Work

 \subsection{Activation Functions}

-Various approaches have been applied to improve activation functions.
-Research for activation functions can be broadly defined as three trends: fixed activation functions, adaptive activation functions, and activation functions with non-parametric inner structures.
+Various approaches have been applied in the past to create a desired activation function.
+Research on activation functions can be broadly separated into two approaches: fixed activation functions, and adaptive activation functions.

-Fixed activation functions are functions that are fixed before training such as sigmoid, tanh, and ReLU.
-In particular, ReLU has led to significant improvements in neural network researches.
-However, the morphological characteristic of ReLU activation function is a ramp function and has a zero value for all negative numbers.
-This can cause neurons to \textit{die}.
-Therefore variants of ReLU were suggested to solve this problem.
+Fixed activation functions are constant pre-determined functions such as sigmoid, tanh, and ReLU.
+In particular, ReLU has led to significant improvements in neural network performance.
+However, ReLU faces a dead neuron problem and variants of ReLU were suggested to solve this problem.
 For example, Leaky ReLUs~\cite{xu2015empirical} use a fixed $0.01x$ value for $x<0$.
 Other activation functions like Swish~\cite{Ramachandran2018SearchingFA} and Exponential Linear Sigmoid SquasHing (ELiSH)~\cite{Basirat2018TheQF} take a different approach and use bounded negative regions.

 Adaptive activation functions use trainable parameters in order to optimize the activation function.
 For example, Parametric ReLUs (PReLUs)~\cite{he2015delving} are similar to Leaky ReLUs but with a trainable parameter instead of a fixed value.
-In addition, S-shape ReLU (SReLU)~\cite{Jin:2016:DLS:3016100.3016142}, Parametric ELU (PELU)~\cite{trottier2017parametric} were suggested to improve the performance of conventional ReLU functions.
+In addition, S-shape ReLU (SReLU)~\cite{Jin:2016:DLS:3016100.3016142} and Parametric ELU (PELU)~\cite{trottier2017parametric} were suggested to improve the performance of conventional ReLU functions.

-Non-parametric activation functions were suggested to further increase the flexibility of the activation functions.
-The Maxout activation function was suggested by Goodfellow et al.~\cite{pmlr-v28-goodfellow13} and uses a piece-wise linear approximation arbitrary convex functions through using the affine transform and the selecting maximum values part.

-Also, kernel-based non-parametric activation functions for neural networks (Kafnets) was suggested by Scardapane et al.~\cite{SCARDAPANE201919}.
-Kafnets allow for the non-linear combination of information from various paths in the network.
-In another work, the activation ensemble method was suggested by Harmon and Klabjan~\cite{harmon2017activation}.